Mathmatical Bingo Strategy

 If a selection of numbers fails these tests, Granville claims that it must be considered biased and non-random.
 After all, the first 10 numbers called in a bingo game tend to have different ending digits, so the rest of the game should follow suit.

-Keep in mind, Tippet and Granville’s theories have never been proven 100% correct, in the same way most scientific and mathematical theories are usually under intense debate.
-This is especially true considering the use of random number generators, a standard feature of bingo sites, which should make number selection completely random and fair.
-However, it can’t hurt to try out these theories.
-Who knows what could happen!
+Keep in mind, Tippet and Granville’s theories are just that, theories.
+They are not fact, in the same way most scientific and mathematical theories are usually under intense debate.
+This is especially true considering the use of random number generators, a standard feature of bingo sites, which makes number selection completely random and fair.
+You can by any means try one of these strategies, but they will not help you win at online bingo.